-A pentest is a type of intrusion test where a company audits itself (or outsources the effort to experts like Packetlabs) to discover its security flaws.
-Pentesting professionals (ethical hackers) deliberately attack the organization’s systems like a potential hacker to get deeper visibility into security gaps and help guide the organization’s cyber defence strategies.
+Penetration testing is a type of intrusion test where a company audits itself (or outsources the effort to experts like Packetlabs) to discover vulnerabilities in their networks and systems.
+Ethical hackers, who are also known as white-hat hackers, carry out penetration testing.
+They set out to deliberately target the organization's systems in order to gain a better understanding of the security gaps and help guide the organization’s cyber defence strategies.
+It is recommended to complete a pentest at least once a year to stay ahead of evolving threats.

 A grey box pentest is most beneficial to:

-With a grey box pentest, testing speed is slightly quicker than a black box pentest since the tester more information.
-However, it makes up for this drawback with a broader and more efficient assessment of a target system’s security.
-Moreover, since testers are not entirely in the dark, they can simulate attacks more efficiently and go beyond what would be possible in the black box mode.
-A grey box pentest achieves a good balance between the efficiency of the black box method and the depth of the white box approach.
+With a grey-box pentest, testing speed is slightly quicker than a black-box pentest since the tester starts with more information.
+Since testers are not entirely in the dark, they can simulate attacks more efficiently and go beyond what would be possible in black-box mode.
+A grey-box pentest achieves a good balance between the efficiency of the black-box method and the depth of the white-box approach.